UNFmontreal/Dcm2Bids/README.md

 You can enter several criteria. **All criteria must match** for a description to be link to a sidecar.

-## Helper

-`dcm2bids_helper -d DICOM_DIR`

-To build the configuration file, you need to have a example of the sidecars.
-You can use `dcm2bids_helper` with the DICOMs of one participant.
-It will launch dcm2niix and save the result inside the `tmp_dcm2bids/dcm2niix-example` of the output directory.

 ## Output

 dcm2bids creates `sub-<PARTICIPANT>` directories in the output directory (by default the folder where the script is launched).